Hindsight (Emmure album)

+It is the band's only studio album with bassist Nicolas Pyatt, and their last album with drummer Josh Miller (who would eventually go on to join Spite in 2021, before leaving that band in 2023 to focus on his internet project Darko US).

 Background

 Vocalist Frankie Palmeri confirmed in August 2019 that the ensemble had entered the studio to record their eighth album.
 On 31 October 2019, the group released "Pigs Ear", the first single from the album, and tweeted "HINDSIGHT IS 2020".
 In March 2020, they published "Gypsy Disco", the second single from the work.
 They again posted "HINDSIGHT IS 2020" on Twitter.

 On the one year anniversary of Hindsight's release (June 26, 2021), the band premiered "Sons Of Medusa" an unused track from the Hindsight recording sessions initially slated to be the opener of the album.